gokceno/bebop/apps/cli/README.md

 ### Available Commands

-- `tail` - Tail command functionality
+- `tail` - Tail logs from Bebop Server in realtime with SSE and GraphQL.

 ### Examples